boost-ext/di/doc/tutorial.md

 ```

 <span class="fa fa-eye wy-text-neutral warning"> **Note**<br/><br/>
-If you want change the default behaviour and be sure that all required dependencies are bound and not zero initialized
+If you want change the default behaviour and be sure that all required dependencies are bound and not value initialized
 take a look at [constructible] policy.
 </span>